Overview - 2019/2020

 Each EAP level includes seven weeks of intensive training that focuses on building academic English language skills in grammar, reading, writing, listening, speaking and pronunciation, with an eighth week composed of experiential learning activities like workshops, excursions and events that provide plenty of opportunities to practice all the skills you've learned.
 In order to go to the next EAP level, students are required to achieve a minimum grade of 70%.

-Below is a chart that explains how our EAP levels work and what grades you need to achieve to be considered for Fanshawe College programs and university-level programs.
+Below is a link to a chart that explains how our EAP levels work and what grades you need to achieve to be considered for Fanshawe College programs and university-level programs.

 Which level should I start in?
 We evaluate all new or prospective students prior to entering into the EAP program in order to determine the best starting level.
 Placement is based on scores from a computer-based listening and reading test, a writing sample and a friendly conversation with one of our EAP instructors.
 Students may also use an IELTS, TOEFL or Cambridge score to determine their starting level.
 (GAP5 testing dates.)